These Chinese pork ribs are so tender that the meat almost melts off the bone!

 - Water sufficient just to cover the ribs in the pan.

 - Cut the spareribs into single-bone pieces.
-Add the salt and marinate overnight.
+Add the salt, light soy sauce, then marinate overnight.

 - Add ingredients (C).
 Bring the liquid to a boil and simmer for one hour over low heat or until the ribs become tender.
 Add water if necessary.

 - Remove the ribs from the braising liquid.